 Hydra is one of the

 easiest islands to get to from Athens.
 Unfortunately the ferry companies decided it was not worth running them so now you are stuck taking the Flying Dolphins or the highspeed Flying Cat which also makes it one of the most expensive islands to get to.
-This may not be a big deal to you who are just going there and coming back, but is a big issue with the islanders.
+This may not be a big deal to you who are just going there and coming back, but it is a big issue with the islanders.
 For those who want to stop along the way you can also get

 there in installments, stopping in Aegina, Methena or

 Poros and taking the next boat and continuing your journey just as you could with the ferries.
-Only now after a couple islands you may have blown your travel budget for the week so if you want to see the other Saronic Islands as well you should probably go with the One-Day-Three-Island Saronic Gulf cruise that runs 364 days a year and visits all the
+Only now after a couple islands you may have blown your travel budget for the week so if you want to see the other Saronic Islands as well you should probably go with the One-Day-Three-Island Saronic Gulf cruise that runs 364 days a year and

 Saronic Islands except Spetses.
 The Flying

 Dolphins and Flying Cats leave every two or three hours in the summer

 from Pireaus and take about an hour and a quarter to get to Hydra.
 The first one leaves at 8am and the last one around 7pm on weekdays and 8:30 on Friday.

 It's a good idea to buy your tickets in advance